LAB DIRECTOR

 SAKARIA “SAI” AUELUA-TOOMEY

 Sai was an honors student in the ISP lab from 2015-16.
-Sai was selected as a 2017 Luce Scholar and is a Ph.D. student in Psychology at Stanford.
+Sai was selected as a 2017 Luce Scholar and received his Ph.D. in Psychology in 2024 from Stanford University.
+He will be starting as an Assistant Professor at UH Manoa this Fall!

 NICOLYN CHARLOT

 Nicolyn was an honors student in the ISP lab from 2014-15, and won an Honors Thesis Prize.
-Nicolyn got her Ph.D. in 2022 at the University of Western Ontario.
+Nicolyn received her Ph.D. in 2022 from the University of Western Ontario.

 ADRIENNE CHONG

 Adrienne Chong was the lab manager for the ISP lab from 2014-15.
-Adrienne got her Ph.D. in Clinical Psychology in 2022 at the University of Nevada, Reno.
+Adrienne received her Ph.D. in Clinical Psychology in 2022 from the University of Nevada, Reno.

 KESHA UNCIANO